cloudmesh-community/fa18-516-17/project-report/report.md

 Apache Hadoop for retailers was chosen for several reasons.
 First, Hadoop's capabilities are well aligned with the needs of retailers.
 According to the home page of the Hadoop project at Apache Software Foundation, *Apache Hadoop offers highly reliable, scalable, distributed processing of large data sets using simple programming models.
 With the ability to be built on clusters of commodity computers, Hadoop provides a cost-effective solution for storing and processing structured, semi and unstructured data with no format requirements* [@fa18-516-17-Hadoop].

 First and foremost, the cost advantages associated with open source software should not be overlooked.
 Retailers have razor thin margins.
-There is stiff competition from on-line coutnerparts and a host of aggressive discount retailers such as Aldi, Family Dollar and Lidl with low cost private label product.
-Saving money on infrastructure for retailers is critical to maintain a margin.
+There is stiff competition from online counterparts and a host of aggressive discount retailers such as Aldi, Family Dollar and Lidl with low-cost private label product.
+In order to save cost and maintain their margin, saving money on infrastructure is criticalfor retailers.

 Retailers also need reliable data processing and distribution at scale.
 Operational data is the lifeblood of a retailer.
-If the computer assisted order system does not have reliable inventory, sales and forecast information from a store, it will not be able to issue purchase orders to suppliers and keep product on stores for ongoing business.
+If the computer-assisted order system does not have reliable inventory, sales and forecast information from a store, it will not be able to issue purchase orders to suppliers and keep the product in stores for ongoing business.
 Rather than relying on the hardware to rely on redundancy and high-availability, Hadoop detects and handles failures at the application layer and delivers a high-availability service on top of a cluster of computers to avoid a whole system failure [@fa18-516-17-highavailablity].

 The application layer also allows for adding more datasets as they become available which is a key retailer need.
 The Hadoop framework scales from processing on a single server to thousands of machines and uses the computation and storage available on each.
-This ability to scale coupled with the flexiblity to add new formats of semi and unstructured data is important new data is continually becoming available to retailers.  [@fa18-516-17-Hadoop].
+This ability to scale coupled with the flexibility to add new formats of semi and unstructured data is important new data is continually becoming available to retailers.  [@fa18-516-17-Hadoop].

 ### HDFS